 An account manager works with clients and customers.
 This is a representative of the company that works to deliver positive customer experiences and resolve situations.
 The account manager will have to present various reports to the department head like sales results for the quarter.
 The manager might have to report on the status of accounts under their management too.

+Another top job for individuals with an associate of business administration degree is that of an executive assistant.
 An executive assistant usually works within an office environment.
 This person assists the executive with managing his or her travel arrangements, managing their calendar in regards to meetings and preparing financial reports.
 In some positions, the assistant will train and supervise other support staff in the office.
 The executive assistant can often be required to keep sensitive information confidential, and he or she might have to sign an agreement to keep information secret.

 Human Resources Manager